Helping Military Kids Through Deployment: Storytime and Support

 Tips for Reading Books About Deployment

-When reading books about deployment and being separated from loved ones, consider these tips to make the conversation supportive and meaningful:
+Consider these tips to make the conversation supportive and meaningful:

 - Create a Safe Space: Allow your child to ask questions and share their feelings without judgment.